hyoo-ru/crowd.hyoo.ru/list/readme.md

 ## Optimization Ways

-- Tombstones can be eliminated by changing state/delta format.
+- Tombstones may be eliminated by changing state/delta format.
+Need investigation.

 ## State format